leap-laboratories/PIZZA/README.md

 )
 ```

-Usage examples can be found in the `examples/` folder.
+More usage examples can be found in the `examples/` folder.

 ## Requirements